 Sections of Inland Rail are in the design phase, under construction and operational.

 The first section of Inland Rail became operational between Parkes and Narromine in September 2020.
 Construction of the second section between Narrabri and North Star in New South Wales commenced in November 2020.

 The Australian Government has committed up to $14.5 billion in equity to the Australian Rail Track Corporation (ARTC) to enable the delivery of Inland Rail.

 Inland Rail is expected to:

-- transport goods between Melbourne and Brisbane in under 24 hours, cutting 8+ hours off the current coastal rail route
+- Transport goods between Melbourne and Brisbane in under 24 hours, cutting 8 or more hours off the current coastal rail route